SIMA® Applied: How We Assist Individuals, Teams, Organizations

 Executive Coaching & Management Development

-You have a MAP® (motivated strengths) which, when used in the right circumstances, enable you to excel, but the same motivated strengths, in the wrong context, could end up as a weakness, if they are not understood and managed well.
+You have a MAP (motivated strengths) which, when used in the right circumstances, enables you to excel, but the same motivated strengths, in the wrong context, could end up as a weakness, if they are not understood and managed well.
+We help you better understand and manage yourself and use the knowledge of your motivated strengths to evaluate situations and your behavior, and to identify appropriate strategies and actions.
+The understanding you gain will have lifelong value.

 Resolving Performance Problems